dylankb/dylankb.github.io/_posts/2016-2-14-a-closer-look-at-map-select-inject.md

 >> end
 # => 3
 ```
-In the example above `1` is the first value for `num` and the first to be yielded to to the block.
+In the example above `1` is the first value for `num` and the first to be yielded to the block.
 The accumulator object `acc` is then set to `1`.

 In the next yield the accumulator will be set to `2` and so on.
-Due to method definition reduce will not add each element returning a truthy value to an array unlike select unless specified in the block.
+Due to its method definition, `reduce` will not add each element returning a truthy value to an array unlike `select` unless specified in the block.

 ```ruby
 >> result = [1,2,3].reduce([]) do |acc, num|